- Lightweight solution lowers embodied CO2 footprint by up to 80

 - Low-carbon and circular benefits enhanced by Holcim’s green concrete, ECOPact Plus

-Industrial production as precast floor solution in development
+- Industrial production as precast floor solution in developmen

 Jan Jenisch, Holcim CEO: “This innovative floor system represents a real breakthrough in sustainable construction.
 It is a great example of how our key levers to net-zero building add up to make a real difference, from green concrete, to smart design, all the way to circularity.
 What’s exciting is that all this innovation is to put to work in a floor system that can be deployed at scale.
 With today’s rise in population and urbanisation, we expect to be building ten billion square meters of floors each year to house two billion additional people in cities by 2050.
 I am committed to accelerating the deployment of such green building solutions to make our cities work for people and the planet.”

 Philippe Block, co-director of the Block Research Group at ETH Zurich: “When it comes to finding sustainable construction solutions, floor slabs are a key challenge.
 Arched and vaulted geometries offer truly disruptive savings by enabling the use of low-carbon materials in much lower volume than before.”

 The floor system’s design eliminates the need for embedded steel reinforcement, making it easy to recycle.
 Building functionalities such as efficient hydronic heating and cooling systems can be seamlessly integrated.
 Holcim and BRG are currently developing the floor system into a precast solution, targeted to be available for industrialized construction in 2023.